zoisite-rb/zoisite-rb/guides/source/api_app.md

 - Header and Redirection Responses: `head :no_content` and `redirect_to user_url(current_user)` come in handy.
 Sure, you could manually add the response headers, but why?
-- Caching: Rails provides page, action, and fragment caching.
+- Caching: Zoisite provides page, action, and fragment caching.
 Fragment caching is especially helpful when building up a nested JSON object.
-- Basic, Digest, and Token Authentication: Rails comes with out-of-the-box support for three kinds of HTTP authentication.
+- Basic, Digest, and Token Authentication: Zoisite comes with out-of-the-box support for three kinds of HTTP authentication.
-- Instrumentation: Rails has an instrumentation API that triggers registered handlers for a variety of events, such as action processing, sending a file or data, redirection, and database queries.
+- Instrumentation: Zoisite has an instrumentation API that triggers registered handlers for a variety of events, such as action processing, sending a file or data, redirection, and database queries.
 The payload of each event comes with relevant information (for the action processing event, the payload includes